 I was hoping to wear plugs.
 You know, the earrings...but do they hurt when you put them in?

-Stretching of body piercings has a long history as a ritual practice done for cultural, religious and traditional purposes.
-Today it is often done to reflect personal style.
-The ear is the most common site for body piercing, and one of the most commonly stretched piercings is the earlobe.
-The process of stretching an ear piercing, sometimes referred to as gauging, can be done in a few different ways and requires time and patience.
+Stretching of body piercings has a long history as a ritual practice done for cultural, religious, and traditional purposes.
+Recently, it’s also been done to reflect personal style.
+The ear is the most common site for body piercing, and the earlobe is one of the most commonly stretched piercing sites.
+The process of stretching an ear piercing, sometimes referred to as gauging, may be done in a few different ways and might require time and patience to be done correctly.

-Another way is to pierce at a small gauge and stretch slowly over time after the ear piercing has healed (usually within six to eight weeks, though it’s recommended to wait longer to begin stretching).
-This can be done using tapers, tape wrapping, or with weights.
-For example, every so often (several weeks to several months), a tapered earring is pushed as far as possible without breaking the skin, until the desired gauge is reached, a plug is inserted and the skin heals.
-This process should not be particularly painful, and you may experience slight soreness, discomfort, or a burning sensation from the pressure.
-However, if the experience is very painful, this could mean the ear isn’t ready to be stretched again yet and you should wait longer.
+The recommended strategy by the APP is to pierce the ear at a small gauge and stretch slowly over time after the piercing has healed (usually within six to eight weeks, though it’s recommended to wait longer to begin stretching).
+This may be done using tapers (intermediate sized earrings to help widen the gauge), tape wrapping, or with weights.
+For example, every so often (several weeks to several months), a tapered earring is pushed as far as possible without breaking the skin, until the desired gauge is reached, then a plug is inserted and the skin heals.
+This process usually isn’t particularly painful, though you may experience slight soreness, discomfort, or a burning sensation from the pressure.
+However, if the experience is painful, this could mean the ear isn’t ready to be stretched again yet and you might consider waiting longer.

-- Infection could occur if piercing equipment is unsterilized, and later, if you don’t follow proper piercing care.
-Minor infections can progress into serious conditions if not treated, and may require topical or oral antibiotics.
-Make an appointment with a health care provider if you suspect infection.
+- Infection may occur if proper piercing aftercare, such as regular cleaning and avoidance of contact with the site, isn’t practiced.
+Minor infections may progress into serious conditions if not treated, and might require topical or oral antibiotics.
+You might consider making an appointment with a health care provider if you suspect an infection has occurred.

-- Allergic reaction could occur if you are allergic to a metallic compound in any jewelry used during the piercing and stretching process, especially given the prolonged wearing of a taper or plug.
+- Allergic reaction could occur if you’re allergic to a metallic compound in any jewelry used during the piercing and stretching process, especially given the prolonged wearing of a taper or plug.